Viewing Course History

 Examples are:

-• Using appropriate facial expressions: eye contact, being mindful of space boundaries, and a range of body movements and gestures.
+• Using appropriate facial expressions and eye contact being mindful of personal space boundaries, and using an appropriate range of body movements and gestures.

 Cognitive Abilities (Knowledge and Cognitive Skills, Literacy and Numeracy)